serverless/dashboard/docs/platforms/aws-lambda/nodejs/index.md

 The Invocation phase is comprised mostly of your handler (i.e. your business logic), and you want to optimize that as best you can because its performance (combined with Initialization performance) will have the biggest impact on the experience for your users and customers.

-Serverless Console provides a lot of auto-instrumentation for measuring Spans within the Invocation span, such as requests to other AWS Services and HTTP calls generally.
+Serverless Console provides a lot of auto-instrumentation for measuring Spans within your business logic, which is located within the Invocation span, such as requests to other AWS Services and HTTP calls generally.

 It's important to note that your function's timeout setting limits the duration of the entire Invocation phase.
 For example, if you set the function timeout as 360 seconds, the function and all extensions need to complete within 360 seconds.